ODU-CGA-CubeSat/orbit-propagator/README.md

   Outputs:
 - `x_ECI` gives propogated TLE data; and
-- `Duration_hrs` is sattalite lifetime based on reaching a termination altitude of 65 km
+- `Duration_hrs` is satallite lifetime based on reaching a termination altitude of 65 km

 Example usage: